stgm/scientific-programming-1/30 Movement/20 Basejump/30 Basejump.md

 ### Simulation

 `Print` the answers to the following questions.
-Make sure to be precise and only provide the requested values by `print`ing each on their own seperate lines.
+Make sure to be precise and only provide the requested values by `print`ing each on their own separate lines.

 The base jumper is in free fall first, but 100 meters away from the surface they open their parachute.